By Kitan Tataru

 The voluntarily demoted community member will be an Accepted or Soldier in truth, rather than any special in-between rank.
-Although he or she will be given the courtesy of not being required to complete further raising project or contribution to the Tower, in all other ways he or she is to be treated in the same manner as any other Accepted or Soldier.
-He or she will be raised eventually through the Hall and will be subject to all the strictures inherent of the Accepted/Soldier rank.
+Although they will be given the courtesy of not being required to complete further raising project or contribution to the Tower, in all other ways they are to be treated in the same manner as any other Accepted or Soldier.
+They will be raised eventually through the Hall and will be subject to all the strictures inherent in the Accepted/Soldier rank.

 At the same time, it is important to know that guesting after demoting will not be the same experience as it is for Accepted/Soldiers who are guesting for the first time.
 Demotees have a history with many other Senior Members, and this history doesn't just disappear.
 Voluntary demotion should not be perceived as a clean slate, do-over option.
 It is, rather, a shifting from one situation to another.

 The voluntarily demoted Accepted/Soldier must appreciate that other Senior Members might have a hard time getting used to the demotee having a different rank.
-Senior Members, especially those belinging to the Community Group where the Accepted/Soldier chooses to Aspire, might be cautious.
-This caution might come from something as simple as wanting to know for sure that the Accepted/Soldier will not change his or her mind again before the Senior Members fully warm to the concept of him or her as a member of their Community Group.
+Senior Members, especially those belonging to the Community Group where the Accepted/Soldier chooses to Aspire, might be cautious.
+This caution might come from something as simple as wanting to know for sure that the Accepted/Soldier will not change their mind again before the Senior Members fully warm to the concept of them as a member of their Community Group.

 At the same time, it should be respected that the Accepted/Soldier chooses the Community Group, not the other way around.
 Raising an Accepted/Soldier is not up to a vote with the new Community Group.
 Of course, members of this group will have input which may be put into the raising packet gathered by the Head of Ajah or Company Commander and shown to the Hall, but ultimately the member’s raising is up to the vote of the Hall, like any other raising.

-The voluntarily demoted Accepted/Soldier is encouraged to take his or her time in deciding which Community Group to Aspire to.
+The voluntarily demoted Accepted/Soldier is encouraged to take their time in deciding which Community Group to Aspire to.
 Likewise, someone who has demoted should not feel that other people are rushing them through the process.
-If an Accepted/Soldier finds that he or she is being pressured to choose (or not choose) a particular Community Group and that he or she is not being allowed to fully enjoy the guesting process, please contact the Master/Mistress of Accepted and Soldiers.
+If an Accepted/Soldier finds that they are being pressured to choose (or not choose) a particular Community Group and that they aren't being allowed to fully enjoy the guesting process, please contact the Master/Mistress of Accepted and Soldiers.